humna-hanif/OutRunWatchApp/README.md

 # OutRun Watch App

 ## Overview
 FitLife is a WatchOS application.
-This application is an Outdoor Fitness Tracker that records any type of physical movement which includes walking and running.
+This application is an Outdoor Fitness Tracker that allows the user to record how much time they have walked or ran in a day.

 ## Features
 Features include: